shashankhalo7/era1/Session7/README.md

-### Code4.ipynb
+### Code5.ipynb

 **Target**:

-1. Add transforms and increase capacity further
+1. Add transforms and increase capacity further, Add StepLR Scheduler

 **Results**:

-* Parameters: 9,880
+* Parameters: 7,928
-* Best Train Accuracy: 98.33
+* Best Train Accuracy: 98.81
-* Best Test Accuracy: 99.43
+* Best Test Accuracy: 99.44

 **Analysis**:

 * The can be trained for more epochs, has potential
+* Can add OCP for training